Romulus Augustulus: Legacy

-Some modern scholars consider Romulus' distinction as the last western emperor to be dubious.
+Some modern scholars consider Romulus's distinction as the last western emperor to be dubious.
 In particular, some historians, such as Ralph W. Mathisen and Marjeta Šašel Kos, have pointed to Julius Nepos as the actual last Western Roman emperor.
 Though he never regained Italy, Nepos continued to rule in Dalmatia, with support from Zeno and with nominal recognition by Odoacer, until he was murdered in 480.
 Throughout the duration of his brief reign, Romulus was never recognised in Constantinople, with the eastern court instead continuing to recognise Nepos as the legitimate western emperor.

 Though none would be widely recognised thereafter, Nepos also was not the last person to claim the western empire.
 From about 477 to 516, the Moorish dux Masties in North Africa claimed to be an emperor.
 In Visigothic Hispania, two Roman usurpers rose from the Ebro valley, attempting to claim imperial authority: Burdunellus (496) and Petrus (506).

 Romulus Augustus being identified as the last emperor of the western empire is a tradition that began already among eastern Roman historians and writers in the early 6th century.
 The earliest known writer to consider him as such was Marcellinus Comes (died c.
 534), who wrote the following passage concerning Romulus:

-The western Empire of the Roman people, which first began in the seven hundred and ninth year after the founding of the City with Octavian Augustus, the first of the emperors, perished with this Augustulus, in the five-hundred and twenty-second year of the reign of Augustus' successor emperors.
+The western Empire of the Roman people, which first began in the seven hundred and ninth year after the founding of the City with Octavian Augustus, the first of the emperors, perished with this Augustulus, in the five-hundred and twenty-second year of the reign of Augustus's successor emperors.
 From this point on Gothic kings held power in Rome.
 (Note: There are exactly 709 years between 753 BC (traditional founding of Rome) and 44 BC (death of Julius Caesar), and 520 years between that year and AD 476 (counted inclusively).
 The number DXX (520) may have been corrupted into DXXII (522).)

 Later Eastern Roman authors continued to regard him as the last emperor of the western empire.
 Procopius (c.
-500–after 565) considered Romulus to have been the last legitimate ruler in the west, as did Jordanes (also 6th century).
+500 – after 565) considered Romulus to have been the last legitimate ruler in the west, as did Jordanes (also 6th century).